Glossary

 Account

 A personal access right created to use a service.
-Your data and settings are stored in your account.
+Your authentication information such as email and password is stored.

 Authentication